apostrophecms/form/README.md

 ## Use

 ### Initialization
-Configure `@apostrophecms/form` and the form widgets in `app.js`. `@apostrophecms/form` must appear before the other modules.
+Configure `@apostrophecms/form` and the form widgets in `app.js`. `@apostrophecms/form` must appear before the form widget and form field widget modules.
 All the field widget modules below are included in this forms module bundle.

 ```javascript
 require('apostrophe')({